Treat yourself to a lovely afternoon tea in the Cotswolds with your friends and family. With sandwiches, cakes, and...

-If you find yourself in the picturesque village of Sherston on a Monday evening, head over to this pub for “The Legendary Rattlebone Quiz & Burger Night” – £7.95 gourmet burgers!
-While you are drinking a pint or burying yourself in country bistro cuisine, keep an eye out for the pub’s resident ghost – Saxon warrior John Rattlebones!
+If you find yourself in the picturesque village of Sherston on a Monday evening, head over to this pub for “The Legendary Rattlebone Quiz & Burger Night”.
+While you are drinking a pint or burying yourself in country bistro cuisine, keep an eye out for the pub’s resident ghost – Saxon warrior, John Rattlebones.

 Comfort off the beaten track in Shipton Moyne, this pub is all about local tradition.
 With ties to an abundance of English history, this pub serves classic pub favourites, including a la carte dishes, lighter plates, and the famous Cat Special Burger.

-Everyone in Bath knows The Pig – young and old have had at least one summer evening enjoying its six hand pulled local ales and ciders.
-Tuesday nights the pub comes alive with live music sessions, and their heated garden adds an extra fun experience to go along with all the fun you will have with other who went to town.
+Everyone in Bath knows The Pig – everyone has had at least one summer evening enjoying its six hand-pulled local ales and ciders.
+Tuesday nights the pub comes alive with live music sessions, and their heated garden adds an extra fun experience to go along with all the fun you will have with others who went to town.